Services

 Community Development Fund (CDF)

-Description: Community Development Fund Loans offer Additional financial assistance up to $225,000 in the form of repayable loans to businesses and offers financial assistance in terms of loans or bridge financing to non-profit associations.
+Description: Community Development Fund Loans offer Additional financial assistance up to $225,000 in the form of repayable loans to businesses and offer financial assistance in terms of loans or bridge financing to non-profit associations.

 Deadline: Ongoing